siliconcompiler/siliconcompiler/docs/reference_manual/schema.rst

 .. glossary::

-    author
-        File author.
-The author string records the person/entity that authored/created each item in the list of files within 'value' parameter field.
-The 'author' field can be used to validate the provenance of the data used for compilation.

     copy
         Whether to copy files into build directory, applies to files only

-    date
-        String containing the data stamp of each item in the list of files within 'value' parameter field.
-The 'date' field can be used to validate the provenance of the data used for compilation.

-    defvalue
-        Default value for the parameter.
-The default value must agree with the parameter 'type'.
-To specify that a parameter has no default value, set the defvalue to [] (ie empty list) for a list type and to 'null' or None for a non-list/scalar type.

     enum
         List of strings containing the set of legal values for this parameter.